 1. Focus on two main outputs: awareness and preparedness

-In the effort to shore up KPIs for the business goal of a change, organizations often overlook what matters the most: their employees.
+In the effort to shore up KPIs for the business goal of a change initiative, organizations often overlook what matters the most: their employees.
 You'll need to bring the people in your organization along to adapt to the changes and have a voice in the process.

 This starts with having a clear and accurate understanding of how the change impacts employees, and what tools they need to successfully make the transition—or the employee experience and business targets will suffer.

-Otto recommends focusing on two outside-in outputs: awareness—measuring if employees understand the change—and preparedness—measuring if employees have the knowledge and ability to make the change and sustain it.
+Otto recommends a change manager focuses on two outside-in outputs: awareness—measuring if employees understand the change—and preparedness—measuring if employees have the knowledge and ability to make the change and sustain it.

 Employee surveys or focus groups can help track how aware employees are of the change and if awareness improves—as it should—throughout the change process.
 Training participation numbers and tests, usage and utilization reports, and internal help desk metrics are performance indicators of how prepared employees are or were for the change.